Le Massif de Charlevoix, Quebec

-Le Massif de Charlevoix is the lowest elevation (118 ft at the base) of any ski resort on our list, located in Eastern Quebec on the St. Lawrence River right about where the river turns into salt water in the Gulf of St. Lawrence.
+Le Massif de Charlevoix is the lowest elevation (118 ft at the base) of any ski resort on our list.
+It’s located in Eastern Quebec on the St. Lawrence River right about where the river turns into salt water in the Gulf of St. Lawrence.
 Out of the 3 Quebec resorts on our list, we think that this is by far the best one.
+This review is based on one visit under pretty decent but firm mid-season conditions.

 |Review Date||February 2018|